zenorocha/liferay-learn/labs/dxp/7.x/user-and-system-management/04-system-management/01-user-guide/using-the-script-engine/using-the-script-engine-in-workflow.md

 </actions>
 ```

-This snippet from the default workflow definition's state node, for example, defines a script that sets the workflow status to *approved*.
+These script elements from the default workflow definition's state node, for example, set the workflow status to *approved*.

 ```xml
 <script>